kouryuu/react-questionnaire/README.md

 - A **description** of the answer
 - A *true* or *false* value assigned to **selected** used to define if such option is selected as the default value.

-The **post-url** is used to send the results, there is a sample server provided that uses NodeJS and SQLite3 to save the results.
+The **posturl** is used to send the results, there is a sample server provided that uses NodeJS and SQLite3 to save the results.

 To start the development server use `gulp watch`, it will open a browser window with the Questionnaire.

+#### How to hack

+If you want to personalize or create your own question types then this guide is for you.

+First you need to understand the basic structure  of the project.

+- `app/scripts/` is where all the js live, everything is managed and compiled by babel and gulp.
+- `app/styles/` is where all the styles (css or less) go, there is a bootstrap npm module used to give *bootstrapy* styling; but `main.less` overwrites some to give it a cleaner look.
+- `app/images/` is self-explanatory.

+**Inside** `app/scripts/`

+`app/scripts/question-types` here are all the React Components used to render the questions.

+#### License

+MIT